-- 1. To consider and adopt the Audited Financial Statements of the Company for the Financial Year ended 31st March, 2020 and the Reports of the Board of Directors and Auditor thereon and in this regard, pass the following resolution as an Ordinary resolution: - "RESOLVED THAT the audited financial statement of the Company for the financial year ended March 31, 2020 and the reports of the Board of Directors and Auditor thereon laid before this meeting, be and are hereby considered and adopted." - 2.
-To appoint Shri D. P. Taparia, who retires by rotation as a Director and being eligible, offers himself for reappointment as a Director and in this regard, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Section 152 of the Companies Act, 2013, Shri D. P. Taparia (DIN : 00126892), who retires by rotation at this meeting and being eligible has offered himself for re-appointment, be and is hereby re-appointed as a Director of the Company, liable to retire by rotation." - 3.
-To appoint Shri Virendraa Bangur, who retires by rotation as a Director and being eligible, offers himself for reappointment as a Director and in this regard, pass the following resolution as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Section 152 of the Companies Act, 2013, Shri Virendraa Bangur (DIN: 00237043), who retires by rotation at this meeting and being eligible has offered himself for reappointment, be and is hereby re-appointed as a Director of the Company, liable to retire by rotation."
+- 1. To receive, consider and adopt the Audited Standalone Financial Statements of the Company for the Financial Year ended 31st March, 2021 and the Reports of the Board of Directors and Auditors thereon and in this regard, pass the following resolution as an Ordinary resolution: - "RESOLVED THAT the Audited Financial Statement of the Company for the Financial Year ended March 31, 2021 and the Reports of the Board of Directors and Auditors thereon laid before this Meeting, be and are hereby considered and adopted." - 2.
+To appoint Shri J.K.
+Taparia (DIN: 00126945), who retires by rotation as a Director and being eligible, offers himself for re-appointment as a Director and in this regard, pass the following resolution as a Special Resolution:

+"RESOLVED THAT pursuant to the provisions of Section 152 of the Companies Act, 2013, Shri J.K.
+Taparia (DIN: 00126945), who retires by rotation at this Meeting and being eligible has offered himself for re-appointment, be and is hereby re-appointed as a Director of the Company, liable to retire by rotation."